mduckham/pnkg/README.md

-  # semadaten: semantic data enrichment
+  # semadaten: Semantic Data Enrichment

 This is the repository of source codes and datasets for a transparent and reproducible semantic data enrichment of foundation spatial data.
 The repository is developed and organised by Geographic Knowledge Lab (GKL).